PCAPredict/magento2/README.md

 - Create folder structure /app/code/PCAPredict/Tag/
 ####From Git
 - Clone the Git repository (https://github.com/pcapredict/magento2.git) to the folder you just created
-####From a zip file
+####From a .ZIP file
-- Download the zip file from the PCA Predict website (INSERT URL HERE)
+- Download the .ZIP file from the [PCA Predict website](http://go.postcodeanywhere.com/l/52622/2016-03-15/b2zm2r "PCA Predict")
-- Extract the contents of the zip file to the folder you just created
+- Extract the contents of the .ZIP file to the folder you just created

 - Run install commands:
 ```